 After we had finished eating, our staff corraled us into a meeting room with air conditioning and comfortable chairs.
 We relaxed for a little while and then the mayor presented us with a gift; local woven cloth for sarongs.
 Rusdi and his team helped us all dress in the traditional clothing.

 After our break was over, we went out to the stadium.
 As VVIPs, we had special box seats with a stellar view over the field, chairs, snacks, and drinks.
 It took a while, but finally, the music started up and we got to enjoy over 5,000 dancers performing several traditional dances including a Tari Linda and Tarian Bhosu.

 In the end, the dancers made two formations; one was a pineapple with two dragons, popular symbols for the Buton region, and the other the garuda (mythical bird and logo for Tourism Indonesia) and the words persona buton indonesia.

 Afterward was absolute craziness.
 The rally participants came down to the field and there was dancing and singing and a TON of picture taking.
 EVERYONE wanted to take a picture with the wisatas (tourists).
 It got to be overwhelming, we were in such a crowd.
 Thankfully our team came to the rescue and held hands around us to give us some space and try to prevent non-stop picture taking and posing with cameras.
 My face hurt from all the smiling for photos!

 The buses pulled up and our day was over.
 We were back at the dock by 6, perfect timing to watch the full moon rise and cook some dinner.

-The festival was broadcast on the iNews Indonesian television channel, and the clips were uploaded in six parts to YouTube.
+The iNews Indonesian television channel broadcast the festival on live tv.
+The clips were uploaded in six parts to YouTube.
 Part 2 has drone footage of the rally boats and an interview with our friends Marce and Jack from Escape Velocity.